 Sustaining a Strong Organisation

 Governance, strong cybersecurity, accessibility for service users and health & safety were significant focusses for our work in 2024.
 We began work on a major upgrade of our website and consolidated IT changes with staff.
 We completed a critical project that enhanced our operations, improving service delivery to one-parent families.
 By focusing on data protection and service evaluation, the project modernised internal systems and brought tangible benefits to the families served.
-Funded by the Department of Children, Equality, Disability, Integration, and Youth, the initiative was a collaboration with Enclude, a partner specialising in technology-driven development for community organizations and charities in Ireland.
+Funded by the Department of Children, Equality, Disability, Integration, and Youth, the initiative was a collaboration with Enclude, a partner specialising in technology-driven development for community organisations and charities in Ireland.
 With What Works funding, we successfully migrated our programmes service monitoring and evaluation (M&E) to Salesforce, improving data management and service evaluation.
 Efforts are ongoing to integrate all services into Salesforce for better impact assessment.
 A GDPR audit led to strengthened database security, limited access to user data, and automated data retention processes, including anonymising user data per our retention policy.
 These steps are vital for enhancing data security and supporting both staff and service users.

 It's a joy and privilege to work with the amazing team of staff, volunteers and Board members that are committed to One Family, our service users and to necessary policy and societal changes to achieve inclusivity and equality for all one-parent families in Ireland.
 We are only as strong and informed as the parents and children who continue to place their trust in us, and it is our greatest privilege to play a small role in their life’s journey.